nselem/evomining/README.md

 ### 3.4 Common fails

-Some computers does not have writing permision and does not let EvoMining run, go one level up of your directory and change permissions
+Some computers do not have writing permission and do not let EvoMining run, go one level up of your directory and change permissions
+`mkdir mydir`
 `sudo chmod +x mydir`
 `sudo chmod +w mydir`
+`cd mydir`
+and then inside mydir run EvoMining.
+Also inside the docker you can change permissions as:
+`chmod 770 ../exchange`

 ---